ravenac95/sudolikeaboss/README.rst

 - Better security through use of longer, more difficult to guess passwords
 - Better security now that you can have a different password for every server if you'd like
-- Greater convenience when accessing passwords
+- Greater convenience when accessing passwords on the terminal

 So is this only for sudo passwords?